 Man vs. Robot: The SEO Perspective

-1. Schema Markup and the impact it has on robots crawling online media
+- Schema markup and the impact it has on robots crawling online media

-As we know, websites are typically built with the focus placed squarely on user experience and making sure that they provided high quality content in the best format possible.
-When done well, this helps businesses build their digital footprint as thought leaders helping them earn trust and establish authority within their product and/or service arenas.
+As we know, websites are typically built with the focus placed squarely on user experience and making sure that they provide high quality content in the best format possible.
+When done well, this helps businesses build their digital footprint as thought leaders, helping them earn trust and establish authority within their product and/or service arenas.

 Enter the Search Bots!

-A full ninety minute session based on Schema markup and how it has impacted larger sites such as Best Buy and Disney really sparked my interest as the presenters dove into great detail on how they are using Schema Markup to make sure the search bots not only understand the information on the page but in a thematic way.
+A full ninety-minute session based on schema markup and how it has impacted larger sites such as Best Buy and Disney really sparked my interest as the presenters dove into great detail on how they are using it to make sure the search bots not only understand the information on the page, but that they understand it in a thematic way.

-The key take away is not to add Schema Markup for markup sake, but to organize the Schema Markup in a way that is thematic in nature to better help the robots understand what the page is truly about.
+The key takeaway is not to add schema markup for markup's sake, but to organize it in a way that is thematic in nature to better help the robots understand what the page is truly about.
 Just like humans, the robots want to view information in a way that makes sense.

-Search Engine visibility.
-Need I say more?
-G+ and authorship is in its early days however, it is going to have a big impact on how businesses are found online.
+Search engine visibility: Need I say more?
+G+ and authorship is in its early days.
+However, it is going to have a big impact on how businesses are found online.
 Google wants to transform the web of websites into a web full of people.
-To do this they need to have strong incentive for people to use the G+ platform and search visibility is a great way to do it.
+To do this they need to have a strong incentive for people to use the G+ platform and search visibility is a great way to do it.

-Building an Audience: The future of organic search is about building and engaging with audiences.
-To help do this Google has made it easy for businesses to gain a following on the G+ profile by allowing people to follow a person or a business from not only the G+ platform but also from embedded posts on your own website.
-Further proof of the need to build an audience can be found directly in the search results, where the ‘authorship profiles’ that appear show the number of people who have you in there circles.
-By creating great content and encouraging audience engagement you not only increase your brands reputation but also the number people who follow you and want to hear what you have to say.
+Building an audience: The future of organic search is about building and engaging with audiences.
+To help do this, Google has made it easy for businesses to gain a following on the G+ profile by allowing people to follow a person or a business from not only the G+ platform but also from embedded posts on your own website.
+Further proof of the need to build an audience can be found directly in the search results, where the ‘authorship profiles’ that appear show the number of people who have you in their circles.
+By creating great content and encouraging audience engagement you not only increase your brand's reputation but also the number people who follow you and want to hear what you have to say.

 Ryan Henry, Director of SEO